|Date||Time||League||Season||Attendance||Man of the Match|

 Braintree were then reduced to 10-men after Braham-Barrett was given a straight red for a cynical tackle on Modeste.

 Substitute Reece Hall-Johnson fired over before a last-gasp Richard Orlu tackle deflected another effort from Hall-Johnson behind.

 Dover went in search of a winner – Miller, who scored four in the 6-1 win against Braintree at Crabble in December, delivered.

-He got on the end of substitute Mitch Pinnock and fired past Beasant.
+He got on the end of Ross Lafayette’s cushioned header and fired past Beasant.

-Earlier, Kinnear made one enforced change to his starting side following the win against Gateshead a week earlier, with Chris Kinnear jnr replacing the injured Loui Fazakerly.
+Earlier, Kinnear made one enforced change to his starting side following the win against Gateshead a week earlier, with Chris Kinnear jnr replacing the injured Loui Fazakerley.